 While the body enjoys the sunshine in the gardens of the baths, the mind goes to the time when the ancient Romans wandered there.
 A vivid sketch of what went on at a small bath establishment can be found in a letter written by Lucius Annaeus Seneca.
 He was a philosopher of the Ist century AD, who was entrusted with the education of Emperor Nero.
-Later on he became one of Nero's advisers until he was charged with having plotted against the young emperor.
-He was ordered to commit suicide, which he did by severing his veins in the presence of his wife and his friends (see a painting by Peter Paul Rubens - it opens in another window).
+Later on he became one of Nero's advisers until he was charged with having plotted against the Emperor.
+He was ordered to commit suicide, which he did by severing his veins in the presence of his wife and his friends in a bathtub (see a statue supposed to portray his death).

 Beshrew (curse) me if I think anything more requisite than silence for a man who secludes himself in order to study!
 Imagine what a variety of noises reverberates about my ears!
 I have lodgings right over a bathing establishment.
 So picture to yourself the assortment of sounds, which are strong enough to make me hate my very powers of hearing!